bobkat-io/recipes/sweet/bourbon_brown_butter_dark_chocolate_chip_cookies.md

 * 2 tbsp bourbon
 * Flaky sea salt

+Note: you can try this with bread flour instead of all purpose flour!
+The cookies will be taller and spread out less, but they will still be chewy and not cakey.

 ## Directions

 1. Do not preheat the oven, browned butter and later dough need to chill